Andrés Henestrosa: Youth and studies

 Andrés Henestrosa started studying at Juchitán, Oaxaca.
 Until he was 15 he only could speak his native language, Zapotec.
 After finishing his basic education, Henestrosa moved to Mexico City and started studying at the National Teacher's School, where he learned Spanish excellently.
 Then, he studied at the National High School and after, at the Jurisprudence National School, where he started law studies but he did not graduate.
 At the same time, he studied at the Philosophy and Literature Faculty at the National Autonomous University of Mexico (UNAM).
 Around that time (1927) one of his teachers, Alfonso Caso, encouraged what would be the start of his career: he suggested Henestrosa write down Zapotec myths, legends and fables, which formed the basis of his first book, The Men Scattered by Dance, published in 1929.
+He befriended artist Frida Kahlo.

 Academic work

 Henestrosa contributed in many ways to Zapotec culture, keeping a line of investigation and exaltation of it; he also was one of the Mexican exponents of the literary movement called Indianismo, since his first book.
 He also wrote essays and political documents during his long career.

 In 1936, Henestrosa was awarded the first of two fellowships he would receive from the Guggenheim Foundation to investigate Zapotec culture and linguistics.
 He worked on Zapotec language phonetization, its adaptation using the Latin alphabet, and a Zapotec–Spanish dictionary.
-During this trip, while in New Orleáns in 1937, he wrote one of his most famous books: My Mother’s Portrait ("El retrato de mi madre").
+During this trip, while in New Orleans in 1937, he wrote one of his most famous books: My Mother’s Portrait ("El retrato de mi madre").

 He was a member of the Mexican Language Academy from October 23, 1964, to his death, as numerary member with chair 23.
 He was the treasurer of the Academy from 1965 to 2000.
 Andrés Henestrosa was one of the most prominent members of the Mexican intelligentsia.